HawkingRadiation42/leetcode/README.md

-leetcode question solutions for future references and for a systematic approach
+leetcode question solutions for future references and for a systematic documentation approach